-Much like getting replacement windows, getting new siding is a straightforward process, especially when you’re working with a reputable contractor.
+Getting new siding is straightforward, especially when working with a reputable contractor.
 However, while you may have entrusted your exterior improvement project to the experts, it won’t hurt to understand a few key terms related to siding replacement.

-Channel – The area on a siding piece that lets trim or another piece of siding to be inserted in
+- Channel – The area on a siding piece that allows trim or another piece of siding to be inserted in.

-Lap – Short for “overlap”, it is a siding style where one panel is installed in such a way that it overlaps with another siding panel.
+- Lap – Short for “overlap,” it is a siding style where one panel is installed to overlap with another siding panel.
 Lap siding is best at hiding fastening nails, providing home exteriors with a seamless appearance.

-Weep Holes – Tiny holes located at the bottom of siding to provide condensation with a way out, they prevent water buildup between siding and backerboards.
+- Weep Holes – Tiny holes located at the bottom of the siding to provide condensation with a way out.
+They prevent water buildup between siding and backer boards.

 Ready for a Siding Replacement?

-Woodbridge Home Exteriors is the exterior improvement expert to trust for all your needs.
-Whether you’re looking for new siding or are interested in storm window installation, you can count on our experts to deliver.
-To learn more about what we can do for you, simply give us a call at (800) 728-3502 or fill out our contact form.
-Talk to us today!
-We serve Wichita, Topeka and Salina, as well as the surrounding KS communities.
+Woodbridge Home Solutions is the exterior improvement expert to trust for all your needs.
+Whether you’re looking for new vinyl siding or want your home’s exterior cladding replaced, you can count on our experts to deliver.